b-d055/us-congressional-records/README.md

 # US Congressional Records

-## Motivation
+## Overview

-This project aims to efficiently download entire volumes of US Congressional Records from the congress.gov API.
+This project provides a tool to efficiently download entire volumes of US Congressional Records from the congress.gov API.
 The records are fetched, compiled, and saved as text files for easy access and analysis.

 ## Usage